YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++
 ydb_noundef
 ++++++++++++++
 **ydb_noundef (gtm_noundef)** specifies the initial setting that controls whether a YottaDB process should treat undefined global or local variables as having an implicit value of an empty string.
-If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB treats undefined variables as having an implicit value of an empty string.
+If it is defined and evaluates to a true value, then YottaDB treats undefined variables as having an implicit value of an empty string.
 The VIEW "[NO]UNDEF" command can alter this behavior in an active process.
 By default, YottaDB signals an error on an attempt to use the value of an undefined variable.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++++++++
 ydb_obfuscation_key